© 2024 KALW 91.7 FM Bay Area

 Attorney Natalia Vieira Santanna sitting at her office desk

-This story aired in the May 16, 2023 episode of Crosscurrents.
+This story first aired on May 16, 2023 and it aired most recently on the April 29, 2024 episode of Crosscurrents.

 Click the play button at the top of the page to listen to this story.